-- Personal information refers to information that can be used independently to identify or be combined with other information to identify a natural person.
+The Personal Information Protection Law of the People's Republic of China (PIPL) taking effect on 1 November 2021 provides a legal framework for the administration of handling of personal information.
 During the conduct of clinical trials, sites, principal investigators, monitors designated by the sponsor, and other third parties such as site management organisations (SMOs) may access trial subjects' personal information.
 However, sponsors generally will not receive any information that may identify trial subjects' identification but other anonymised data from the trial.
-Moreover, the sharing and transfer of personal data is subject to other statutory requirements, such as receipt of data subjects' consents, restrictions on cross-border data transfer, etc. - Health data such as medical records are retained and managed by sites, while a copy of certain health data will be entered into the electronic data capture (EDC) system for sponsors' further usage. - Human genetic resource sample and data (HGR) are governed by the Administrative Regulation on Human Genetic Resources (HGR Regulation).
-As of April 15, 2021, the Biosecurity Law with a higher legal effect will also focus on and strengthen the HGR administration.
+Moreover, the sharing and transfer of personal data is subject to other statutory requirements, such as receipt of data subjects' consents, restrictions on cross-border data transfer. etc.

+Human genetic resource sample and data (HGR) are governed by the Biosecurity Law, taking effect on 15 April 2021, and the Administrative Regulation on Human Genetic Resources (the "HGR Regulation").
 According to the HGR Regulation, HGR collection, use, storage, and transfer to foreign parties may be subject to strict statutory requirements.
-For the time being, foreign parties are only permitted to use Chinese HGR in a form of co-operation with a domestic entity, and such cooperation should be filed with (for clinical trial purposes) or approved by (for other purposes) the HGR authority.
-To clarify, foreign parties refer to foreign individuals or foreign entities that are established by foreign entities/ individuals or controlled by them.
+For the time being, foreign parties are only permitted to use Chinese HGR upon filing/approval by the HGR authority.
 Failing to obtain such approval/filing may result in administrative liabilities or even criminal liabilities.